WaryWolf/findacrafter/README.md

 * add compatibility stuff for other SQL DBs?
 I'm using postgres for personal preference/it was already installed on this VM.

-Speed can probably be improved by running on a dedicated server in the US, closer to the API servers.
-I will test this out shortly.
+* move functions out into module, fix up bad coding practice, etc.

+Database speed can be improved by following this guide - [Tuning your Postgres Server](https://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server).
+I was able to get 20k rows inserted per second running on a dedicated server, and about 15k rows/second on a VM at home.

 ### How do I get set up? ###